 I’ve recently finished another interesting book by Olivier James.
-This one is about how many of us, and our society, these days are affected with what he calls the Affluenza virus, which he defines as “a set of (life) values which increase our vulnerability to emotional distress.
+This one is about how many of us these days, and our society, are affected by what he calls the Affluenza virus, which he defines as “a set of (life) values which increase our vulnerability to emotional distress.
 It entails placing high value on acquiring money and possessions, looking good in the eye of others and wanting to be famous (or socially recognised).”

 The book is split in three parts.
 The first two, The Virus and The Vaccines, are based on analysis, studies and interviews that the author carried out in different world areas and societies.
 The comparisons there between East and West are interesting.
-In the last part, Wakey Wakey, the author gives a more personal approach to the matter.
+In the last part, Wakey Wakey, the author gives a more personal approach into the subject.

-I guess the best way of summarising what I took from the book is going through what James consider to be the best vaccines to the Affluenza virus.
+I guess the best way of summarising what I took from the book is going through what James considers to be the best vaccines against the Affluenza virus.

 Replace virus motives (with intrinsic ones)

-Virus motives are those dominated by money, fame, possessions, status, having and wanting… all those are never ending and that why they can lead us to dissatisfaction.
-James suggests not aiming to simply achieve this in life like our end goal, but to focus on what we enjoy, what makes us happy, and give our 100%.
+Virus motives are those dominated by money, fame, possessions, status, having and wanting… those are never ending and that is why they can easily lead us to dissatisfaction.
+James suggests not aiming to simply achieve those in life as our end goal, but to focus on what we enjoy, what makes us happy, and give our 100%.

 Be beautiful (not attractive)

-Run away from the beauty obsession – looking our best with what we have is one thing, but hating ourselves for what we are is another vert different.
-Love, accept, respect and take care of your body as you are going to living on it for your entire life.
+Run away from the beauty obsession – looking our best with what we have is one thing, but hating ourselves for what we are is another very different.
+Love, accept, respect and take care of your body as you are going to living in it for your entire life.

-Consume what you need (not what advertisers what you to want)
+Consume what you need (not what advertisers want you to want)

 Meet your children needs (not those of little adults)

 The book criticises the pressure that many parents put on their children to over-achieve and do all those things that they could not do.
-This tendency come with the risk of traumatising them, and making them feel like a failure.
+This tendency come with the risk of traumatising the kinds, making them feel like a failure.

 The danger is especially higher in girls, says the author.
 The expectations to be perfect and behave perfectly can lead them to live a life that is not theirs, but the one that pleases others.
 That involves high levels of stress and feelings of “not being enough”, that would damage their emotional health.
 Therefore, James advises to be very careful when rising our children – make sure we encourage their own strengths and congratulate them for their achievements, valuing the work and effort involves, instead of the result.